sdieckert/School_District_Analysis/README.md

 ### Deliverable 1: Replace ninth-grade reading and math scores

 Step 1: Install numpy using conda install numpy or pip install numpy.
-Import numpy as np.
-Step 2.
-Use the loc method on the student_data_df to select all the reading scores from the 9th grade at Thomas High School and replace them with NaN.
+Import numpy as np Step 2: Use the loc method on the student_data_df to select all the reading scores from the 9th grade at Thomas High School and replace them with NaN
-Step 3.
-Refactor the code in Step 2 to replace the math scores with NaN.
-Step 4.
-Check the student data for NaN's.
+Step 3: Refactor the code in Step 2 to replace the math scores with NaN Step 4: Check the student data for NaN's
-Step 5.
-Verify that your student_data_df has NaA for both math and reading for Thomas High School
+Step 5: Verify that your student_data_df has NaA for both math and reading for Thomas High School

 ### Deliverable 2: Repeat the school district analysis
 Step 1.
 Get the number of students that are in ninth grade at Thomas High School.
 These students have no grades.